Smart-DS/layerstack/docs/source/overview.rst

 The envisioned use of layerstack is for modelers to write a *Layer* whenever they have identified some sort of task that they would like to repeatedly perform in one of their workflows.
-To create a layer, one uses the layerstack.layer.Layer.create class method, which creates a new folder whose name is based on the layer’s name, and which contains a ``layer.py`` Python module.
+To create a layer, one uses the :meth:`layerstack.layer.Layer.create` class method, which creates a new folder whose name is based on the layer’s name, and which contains a ``layer.py`` Python module.
 The layer developer then opens the ``layer.py`` module file in a text editor and fills out the template code that has been placed there.
 In particular, the developer will need